New York Giants: Ownerships, financial history and fan base

 The Giants draw their fans from the New York metropolitan area.
 Since their move to New Jersey in 1976, fans from each state have claimed the team as their own.
 In January 1987, shortly before the team won Super Bowl XXI, then New York City mayor Ed Koch labeled the team "foreigners" and said they were not entitled to a ticker-tape parade in New York City.
 On February 5, 2008, the city, under mayor Michael Bloomberg, threw a ticker tape parade in honor of the Giants' Super Bowl XLII victory at the Canyon of Heroes in lower Manhattan.
 New York City held another ticker tape parade on February 7, 2012, in honor of the Giants' Super Bowl XLVI victory.
 According to a team spokesman, in 2001, 52 percent of the Giants' season ticket-holders lived in New Jersey.
 Most of the remaining ticket holders lived in New York State with some coming from other states.
+The Giants also draw fans from the Canadian province of Quebec mostly due to the province sharing a significant international border with New York State — New York City is only five to six hours away from Montreal by car.

 Through the lean years of the 1960s and 1970s the Giants, in spite of a 17-year-long playoff drought, still accumulated a 20-year-long waiting list for season tickets.
 It has been estimated that the Giants have a waiting list of 135,000 people, the largest of any North American professional sports franchise.

+In September 2025, Julia Koch and her family agreed to acquire a 10% minority stake in the Giants, valuing the franchise at over $10 billion.
+The transaction is subject to approval by NFL owners.